wiseman-timelord/aiDEr-Local/README.md

 -  There is also the deepseek v2 Lite gguf, in, base and instruct; somehow I am guessing an intelligent application of, the two models or the instruct model and some other chat model, and streamlining of code could be an option, but mainly somehow utilize the unlimited context on these deepseek models too?

 ### DESCRIPTION:
-- This fork, will have drop-in files, to enhance, useability and/or performance, for non-wsl windows 10 users, working off local models (though it may work on similar editions of windows just fine).
+- This fork, will have drop-in files for aider, to enhance, useability and/or performance, for non-wsl windows 10 users, working off local models (though it may work on similar editions of windows just fine).

 ### FEATURES:
 - The batch `Install-Setup.Bat` - for setup and install of requirements, this includes, `setup-tools` and `requirements.txt`.